SEhrm/PyEulerALE/README.md

 $$

 without the need for time-accurate simulation.
-Note the difference in Phase: the flow reacts slower than the airfoil oscillates, lagging behind about a quarter period.
+Note the difference in Phase: lift is no longer governed by the pitch angle, but by the pitch rate.

 ## Copyright